sawonorin/EvaluationAssignment/README.md

 **Part 3**
 ------

-Open the appended project, analyze the code and respond to the following:
+Open the appended project (AvCalc), analyze the code and respond to the following:

 - What do you believe are the requirements for this project?
 - Is there anything missing?